Buchans: Discovery and mining history

 In 1905, the Anglo-Newfoundland Development Company (AND) was granted mineral rights to 2320 sqmi of central Newfoundland for 99 years; any commercial mining would result in payment of a 5% royalty to the Dominion of Newfoundland.

-Mattie Mitchell, a prospector and guide of Mi'kmaq and Montagnais ancestry employed by AND, is credited with the original discovery of zinc-lead-copper ore on the banks of the Buchans River.
+Matty Mitchell, a prospector and guide of Mi'kmaq and Montagnais ancestry employed by AND, is credited with the original discovery of zinc-lead-copper ore on the banks of the Buchans River.
 Most accounts state that he made his discovery early in the summer of 1905.
 Unfortunately, no milling process at the time could adequately separate the complex mixture of copper, lead and zinc sulphides.
 AND Company did try to mine this site seasonally from 1906 until 1911.

 In 1916, the American Smelting and Refining Company (Asarco) learned of the Buchans River ore deposit and obtained samples for metallurgical testing.
 It wasn't until 1925 that a suitable method for separating the various metals in Buchans ore was finally perfected by Asarco.

 Asarco leased the mining rights to the Buchans River Mine; In return, the AND Company would receive 50 per cent of the profits from the mine's development.
 In the spring of 1926, Asarco began prospecting for additional orebodies on the lease land, led by Asarco engineer J.Ward Williams and Swedish Geophysicist Hans Lundberg.
 This prospecting led to the discoveries that would ensure a long and prosperous mining operation at Buchans and the construction of a permanent company town.